-Charts listing the current court costs for all types of court cases - criminal, civil, estates, and special proceedings, as well as certain miscellaneous costs and fees that the courts must collect.
+View charts listing the current court costs for all types of court cases – criminal, civil, estates, and special proceedings, as well as certain miscellaneous costs and fees that the courts must collect.
 (View prior years' court costs and waiver lists.)

 Most (but not all) of the statutes that set court costs and fees are found in the N.C.
 General Statutes Chapter 7A, Article 28.